cltl/python-for-text-analysis/NLP-topics/NLP_pipeline.md

 call these programs from the command line.
 Examples are:

 * [Treetagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) is a POS-tagger
   and lemmatizer in one.
 It provides support for many different languages.
+If you want to call Treetagger from Python, use [treetaggerwrapper](http://treetaggerwrapper.readthedocs.io/).
+  [Treetagger-python](https://github.com/miotto/treetagger-python) also works, but is much slower.

 * [Stanford's CoreNLP](http://stanfordnlp.github.io/CoreNLP/) is a very powerful system that is able to process English, German, Spanish, French, Chinese and Arabic.
 (Each to